Cloud-PG/mesos-condor-cluster/README.md

 Complete Condor batch system on Mesos cluster
 =========

-How to deploy AMS Condor cluster within a Mesos cluster on Openstack via Heat
+How to deploy a Condor cluster within a Mesos cluster on Openstack via Heat

 Via CLI